Overview03. Jun, 2021

 Pages shows how many visitors have visited a single page.
 Entry and exit pages are the pages visitors use to enter or leave your website.
 They can be helpful to identify issues with specific sites.
 When a lot of visitors leave on your checkout page, you might have an issue there.

 Referrers list all websites a visitor came from.
 UTM parameters help you to track marketing campaigns or gain more detailed insight into referrering websites.

 In case you have enabled the Google Search Console integration on the settings page the panel will show the number of clicks, impressions, CTR, and the average search rank for keywords visitors use to find your website on Google.

-Right now there are two filters.
-You can select a different time range, as described above, or by page.
-To select a page, click on one of the entries below Pages.
+Filters are stackable.
+You can select the time range, as described above, and filter by clicking on anything.
+To select a page for example, click on one of the entries below Pages.
 This also works while the panel is enlarged.
 After you have selected a page, the dashboard will update itself and show statistics for the page you have selected.
-To clear the filter, click on the close icon in the green bar at the top.
+To clear all filters, click on the close icon in the green bar at the top or remove filters individually.